Ages & Stages Premium Access

 Learning from a Distance

-In Part 2, Dr. Sean Smith focuses on understanding the nature of the online learning curriculum, content, and instructional techniques.
-In Part 3, Sean continues to maximize online learning for students with disabilities.
+NDSC Board member, Sean Smith, created a webinar series to help families cope with online learning.
+The sessions focus on understanding the nature of the online learning curriculum, content, and instructional techniques.
 Once you’ve set up your home learning environment and understand different ways to access materials for different learners, he helps you explore the various tools and techniques parents and educators can use to make accommodations.
+You can watch the recorded sessions.

 Other at Home Resources